For Love or Money (American TV series)

-For Love or Money is an American reality television show initially broadcast as summer programming on NBC in 2003 and 2004.
+For Love or Money is an American reality television show initially broadcast as summer programming on NBC from June 2, 2003 to August 9, 2004.
 Four seasons of the program were shown in linked pairs, and all seasons were hosted by Jordan Murphy.
 It was produced by Nash Entertainment with Bruce Nash and J. D. Roth as two of the executive producers.

 Overview

 The series was a dating game show where the chosen winner had to choose between starting a relationship with the central bachelor or bachelorette, or taking home a cash prize while not being permitted any further contact with the central contestant.
 Eliminated contestants were forced to rip up the checks that represented the money they could have won.